IsobelleLibert/mooc_rr/module2/ressources/jupyter.md

 Importing an already existing notebook
 If your notebook is already in your GitLab project, then simply synchronize by using the `Git pull` button and use the `File -> Open` menu.
 Otherwise, imagine, you want to import the [following notebook](https://app-learninglab.inria.fr/gitlab/moocrr-session1/moocrr-reproducibility-study/blob/master/src/Python3/challenger.ipynb) from someone else's repository to re-execute it.

 1. Download the file on your computer.
-E.g., for this [GitLab hosted notebook](https://app-learninglab.inria.fr/gitlab/moocrr-session1/moocrr-reproducibility-study/blob/master/src/Python3/challenger.ipynb), click on `Open raw` (a small `</>` within a document icon) and save (`Ctrl-S` on most browsers) the content (a long Json text file).
+E.g., for this [GitLab hosted notebook](https://app-learninglab.inria.fr/gitlab/moocrr-session1/moocrr-reproducibility-study/blob/master/src/Python3/challenger.ipynb), click on `Open raw` (a small `</>` within a document icon) and save (`Ctrl-S` on most browsers) the content (a long JSON text file).
 2. Open the Jupyter file manager from the menu `File -> Open` and navigate to the directory where you want to upload your notebook.
 3. Then from the top right button, `Upload` the previously downloaded notebook and confirm the upload.
 4. Open the freshly uploaded notebook through the Jupyter file manager.